MathewT/aws-certified-developer-DVA-C01/EC2/README.md

     * Not for randomly stored data requiring disk seeks
     * Sequential throughput optimized
     * **Cannot be a boot volume**
+    * Frequently accessed large data sets, throughput intensive workloads (ETL)
+    * 99.9 durability
   1. SC1 Cold HDD
     * Lower cost than ST1
     * For infrequently accessed workloads
+    * Workloads in which throughput performance is not a concern
     * File server
     * **Cannot be a boot volume**
+    * 99.9% durability
   1. Magnetic Standard
     * Lowest cost of all EBS volume types that are *bootable*
     * **Bootable volume**